 - Important for making fortuity as candidates may face issues bolt from the blue that probably could break their flow of UPSC preparation.

-Concentrate On All Subjects Equally In Civil Services Examination
+2. Concentrate on All Subjects Equally in Civil Services Examination

 Polity: Being scoring in nature, try to understand the chapter instead of cramming and make notes which help you for revision.
 Questions in this section are more conceptual based and you can prepare Indian Polity from Laxmikanth.